 Multiple Students in College Assessed Differently

 In the past, the EFC took into account when multiple members of the same household were enrolled in college.
-The new SAI will not make this distinction.
+The SAI will not make this distinction.
 The College Investor sums up the impact as follows:

 “Previously, the number of dependents in college had two impacts.
 It divided the parent contribution, and it reduced the income protection allowance.
 Eliminating the former causes a decrease in financial need.
 Eliminating the latter causes a slight increase in financial need.
 The impact of the former is greater as income increases, so it mostly leads to less aid for middle- and high-income families with multiple children in college at the same time.”